The Lunge: A Super Exercise

 How to do the Exercise

-• Starting Position:Stand with feet together spaced hip distance apart.
-Hands may be placed on hips or arms outstretched for balance.
+- Starting Position:Stand with feet together spaced hip width apart and place your hands on your hips or have your arms outstretched for balance.

-• Action: With one foot, take a large step forward.
-Lower your back knee towards the floor while bending the front knee up until a 90° bend is achieved.
+- Action: With one foot, take a large step forward.
+Lower your back knee towards the floor until a 90 degree angle is acheived.
+Simultaneously, bend the front knee to create a 90° angle.
 Keep your trunk upright during the movement.
 Return to starting position, repeat on other side.

 Common Mistakes to Avoid